AI Coding

 • OpenAI (2023).
 GPT-4 Technical Report PDF↗.

-This blog post is structured to cover the history, development, and current state of AI coding, with a focus on key milestones, programming languages, and AI models.
+This blog post is structured to cover the history, development, and current state of ai coding, with a focus on key milestones, programming languages, and AI models.
 The references section at the end provides readers with links to foundational papers and further reading on the topic.

 Leave a Comment